-- 1. Move the control handle into neutral position. - 2.
-Press and hold the throttle only button while moving the control handle ahead to the forward detent. - 3.
+- 1. Move the control handle into neutral position. - Press and hold the throttle only/station select button while moving the control handle ahead to the forward detent. - 3.
 Hold in the button until the horn sounds twice and the neutral light starts flashing.
 The flashing light indicates that the throttle only is engaged. - 4.
 Advance the control handle to increase engine RPM.
-Engine RPM is limited to 3000 RPM to prevent engine damage. - 5.
+Engine RPM is limited to prevent engine damage. - 5.
 To disengage, return the control handle back to neutral position.

-CONSOLE MOUNT - DUAL ENGINE/DUAL HELM STARTING PROCEDURE
+CONSOLE MOUNT - DUAL ENGINE STARTING PROCEDURE